-'The 'Making A Murderer' Season 2 Premiere Date Is Much Sooner Than You Expected
+'Making A Murderer' Season 2 Is Premiering Way Sooner Than Fans Expected

 When Making a Murderer premiered on Netflix back in December of 2015, it became one of the most talked-about docuseries of the last decade.
 Now, after three years of anticipation for a follow-up, the Making a Murderer Season 2 premiere date is finally here.
 The true crime sensation will return to the streaming service on Friday, Oct.
 19 with 10 new episodes.
 Season 1 of Making a Murderer chronicled the case of Steven Avery and his co-defendant and nephew, Brendan Dassey.
 The second season will explore their post-conviction process.

 "Steven and Brendan, their families and their legal and investigative teams have once again graciously granted us access, giving us a window into the complex web of American criminal justice,” fillmakers Laura Ricciardi and Moira Demos said in a joint statement, via The Hollywood Reporter.
 “Building on Part 1, which documented the experience of the accused, in Part 2, we have chronicled the experience of the convicted and imprisoned, two men each serving life sentences for crimes they maintain they did not commit.
 We are thrilled to be able to share this new phase of the journey with viewers.”